jorgedom5/jorgedom5/README.md

 ###

 <p align="center">
-I'm an enthusiastic data analytics and data science student from Valencia, Spain, who loves to learn new things, eager to grow in the field.
+I'm an enthusiastic Data Engineer/Data Scientist from Valencia, Spain, who loves to learn new things, eager to grow in the field.
 Passionate about gaining hands-on experience and collaborating through teamwork, I'm dedicated to exploring new techniques and contributing to the dynamic world of data science.<br>

 ###